A machine-learning approach to thunderstorm forecasting through post-processing of simulation data: Data

 \subsection{Compiling independent data sets}

 The data obtained from NWP and lightning observations can be considered a set of tuples $(\bm{\xi}, y)$, where $\bm{\xi}\in \mathbb{R}^n$ denotes the $n=21$ input parameters and $y \in \{0,1\}$ corresponds to a label of the ground truth (1: thunderstorm occurrence, 0: no thunderstorm occurrence).
 As the input fields were provided on a triangular grid, we first performed an interpolation onto a $\ang{0.125}\times\ang{0.125}$ longitude/latitude grid.
 The labels were produced on the same grid.
-For each full hour during the study period, for each ensemble member and for each grid point, we fetched the input parameters and the corresponding label, taking always the latest available forecast.
+For each full hour during the study period, for each ensemble member and for each grid point, we fetched the corresponding tuple $(\bm{\xi}, y)$, taking always the latest available forecast.

-We compiled three statistically independent data sets: The training set is used only for training the neural network model (a precise definition of training is given in \cref{sec:model_description}), while its skill is measured on a test set with data that the model has not seen during training.
-A third data set, the validation set, is used to monitor training progress (cf. \cref{sec:model_description}).
+The resulting large collection of tuples was then divided into three statistically independent data sets: The training set is used only for training the neural network model (a precise definition of training is given in \cref{sec:model_description}), while its skill is measured on a test set with data that the model has not seen during training.
+A third data set, the validation set, is used to monitor training progress (\cref{sec:model_description}).
 In an attempt to assure statistical independence between the data sets, we took two measures.
 First, assuming possible day-to-day correlations in the input parameters (e.g. induced by the synoptic scale) to be negligible for convective events with life spans of the order of a few hours, we used separate days for training, testing and validation.
 In addition, we took into account that intense thunderstorms that form in the afternoon may well live on after 0~UTC.
 We therefore defined days to begin at 8~UTC, a time of the day chosen by checking when lightning activity in the collected data is minimal.
 The latter measure prevents data from one thunderstorm at different times to appear in separate data sets. \Cref{fig:training_days} offers an overview of the days contained in each data set.
 The days were randomly distributed among the three sets.
 Additionally, we randomly subsampled the data such that the training set consists of \num{4e5} tuples, and the test and validation sets each contain \num{e5} tuples.

 The rarity of thunderstorms makes predicting their occurrence more challenging as ML models tend to struggle with learning from unbalanced datasets \citep{Sun2009}.
 As a matter of fact, we verified that when trained on a climatologically consistent dataset, our model would predict the majority class (i.e. no thunderstorm) at every occasion.
 We therefore undersampled the majority class in the training set, such that both labels appear equally frequently (class balance).
 On the other hand, the validation and testing set remain climatologically consistent since we wish to quantify model performance in a realistic setting.
 Having different sample climatologies in the training and test set, however, requires model output calibration, which is discussed in \cref{sec:model_reliability}.